-Prepare to be wowed by Toronto Union Station, the thriving transit center that has been carrying commuters safely on their way for nearly 100 years in the heart of downtown Toronto.
-With enticing stores, irresistible restaurants, free entertainment, and the ability to connect to any place within Toronto — and Canada — you will find yourself stopping at Toronto Union Station multiple times during your stay in the city.
-And you’re guaranteed to have a different experience each time.
+Toronto Union Station is the thriving transit center that has been carrying commuters safely on their way for nearly 100 years in the heart of downtown Toronto.
+With enticing stores, irresistible restaurants, free entertainment and the ability to connect to any place within Toronto — and Canada — you will find yourself stopping at Toronto Union Station multiple times during your stay in the city.

 Located in the heart of Old Town Toronto on Front Street, about a 10-minute walk from the Waterfront of Lake Ontario, Toronto Union Station is easily accessible from any point in Toronto via the city’s subway, streetcar, bus, and pedestrian PATH networks.

 For up-to-date information and details on Toronto Union Station, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 Toronto Union Station is not only the premier transit center in Toronto, it is also the largest, busiest and most stunning train station in Canada.
 Servicing over 300,000 commuters and visitors daily, the station links people with all of Toronto, the nearby port city of Hamilton, the rest of Canada, and even the United States.
 Passengers can connect with Via Rail Canada, Amtrak, Go Transit Regional Trains, UP Express Train to Toronto Airport, Go Transit buses, Bike Share Toronto, the underground pedestrian PATH network, and Toronto’s subway and streetcars.